.env · security🔥 popular

 What it does

-• Severity scoring for each detection
+• Severity scoring (HIGH / MEDIUM) for every detection

 Privacy